apache/eventmesh-site/docs/instruction/03-runtime.md

 # EventMesh Runtime

-The EventMesh Runtime is a stateful mesh node in an EventMesh cluster that is responsible for event transfer between the Source Connector and the Sink Connector, and can use EventMesh Storage as a storage queue for events.
+The EventMesh Runtime is a stateful mesh node in an EventMesh cluster that is responsible for event transfer between the Source Connector and the Sink Connector, and can use Event Store as a storage queue for events.

 ![EventMesh Runtime](/images/design-document/runtime.png)